LabCRAIG/boardwalk/README.md

 Override cases: when you wish to provide a personalized prompt string (such as one that informs the current player), or when you want to preprocess the returned string.
 In case of override, the `super` method will probably not be used.

 Preprocessing the move and allowing for more flexible player input requires an understanding of standard move formatting, as defined in [Appendix A](#appendix-a-moves).

-When overriding, one must account for the AI agent interface, if their use is intended.
-If the game is programmed with a non-standard move format, then either the agent must provide their action in that same format, or the overridden method must preprocess it to fit the defined format.
-For more information regarding AI agents, see [Appendix B](#appendix-b-ai-players).

 ---

 `get_state(self) -> tuple`: Returns the current game state.